SAP-archive/teched2020-DAT263/exercises/2h/ex1/README.md

 6. Click on the "edit"-icon of the target fields "KEY1" and "KEY2" and choose as "Aggregation Type": AVG.
 By this you reduce the table to having only a unique record for each day and device ("CELLID").
 This you can then later join with the "configuration.csv" file where you have only a daily setting.
 7. Add a "Project" operator with additional target columns "NOM_KEY1"/float32 and "NOM_KEY2"/float32 and initialize them with "0".
 Add a filter for the "CELLID" and "DATE" to get finally get only one record for validation.
 This step is only necessary for an intermediate test.
 8. Add an "output" operator
-9. On the top-most pipeline level add a table producer with your target HANA table (TECHED.\<TECHED_USER>\_CELLSTATUS) and mode overwrite.
+9. On the top-most pipeline level add a table producer with your target HANA table (\<USER>\_CELLSTATUS) and mode overwrite.
 10. Add a "Workflow Terminator" operator